apertium/apertium-fin/docs/index.md

 can be useful to anyone needing mono-lingual resources for the language.
 The dictionaries and rulesets are provided in apertium's own XML format.

-## Documentation

-The up-to-date documentation is on these webpages.
-You should find list of all pages [on the left](#navigation).

 ### Basics

 Everyone should read at least the usage information from the README of the